wessenstam/stageworkshop/documentation/bugs.md

 # Bugs #

-- RFE: AOS 5.10.0.1 may need latest or have incompatible AHV release
-  - PE: ncli software ls software-type=Hypervisor
-    - cluster --version <version.185> --md5sum=<md5 from portal> --bundle=<full path to bundle location on CVM> -p host_upgrade
 - BUG = AOS 5.9, 5.10: all calm.sh PC service timeout detect/retry
-  - Notify bart.grootzevert when fixed
+  - Notify Nathan and bart.grootzevert when fixed
   - 2018-10-24 21:54:23|14165|Determine_PE|Warning: expect errors on lines 1-2, due to non-JSON outputs by nuclei...
   E1024 21:54:24.142107   14369 jwt.go:35] ZK session is nil
   2018/10/24 21:54:24 Failed to connect to the server: websocket.Dial ws://127.0.0.1:9444/icli: bad status: 403